shricodev/insta-cron-post-automation/README.md

 This script will:

 - Load posts from the JSON file.
-- Create a temporary file for each post.
+- Creates a temporary file for each post inside the `data/scheduled_posts/` directory.
-- Schedule cron jobs to post images at the specified times.
+- Schedule cron jobs to post at the specified times.

-## Logging
+## 💬 Logging

 The application logs detailed information about events and errors.
-You can view the logs in the `logs/python_insta_post.log` file.
+You can view the logs in the `logs/activity.log` file.
 Also, you can view the success and error logs for each post in the `data/success.json` and `data/error.json` files respectively.

+## Show your support

+Give a ⭐️ if this project helped you!